 About the Game Reviews

-If you want to find out if I’ll review your game, please see the FAQ page, questions #2 & #3.
+Welcome to About the Game Reviews, the FAQ section for the reviews on this site.
+If you want to find out if I’ll review your game, please see the Review Submissions and Industry Help.

 1. Why only good reviews?